vishalchovatiya/CPP_Templates/A bit about copy assignment operator.md

 - So we have to return something from the copy assignment operator to support assignment chaining feature.
 But what should be the appropriate return type?
 This will lead us to our next point.

 ### What should be the appropriate return type of copy assignment operator?
-- I know, you will say we have to `return by reference` to the current object in which we have assigned `rvalue` here `rhs` & yeh! that's correct also but why not `return by value` or `pointer`?
+- I know, you will say we have to return reference of the current object.
+Yeh! that's correct also but why not `return by value` or `pointer`?

 > **Let's try `return by value`**